Stepan Petrichenko: Kronstadt rebellion

-After the rebellion was exterminated by Trotsky, he fled over the ice to Finland, where he continued his agitation against the Bolsheviks.
+After the rebellion was put down by Trotsky, Petrichenko fled over the ice to Finland, where he continued his agitation against the Bolsheviks.
+Petrichenko had attempted to join the White Army but was turned away due to his previous Bolshevik membership.

 Emigrant

 Petrichenko remained in exile in Finland for almost 25 years, where his regard from fellow rebels remained high.

 He blocked further emigration to Helsinki, instead sending Kronstadt "volunteers" to Soviet Karelia to organize an uprising.
 He called on Kronstadters to not obey the order of General Wrangel, and refuse inclusion in the White Army.
 When an amnesty was declared for the ordinary participants in the uprising, by the decree of the All-Russian Central Executive Committee, Petrichenko did not put obstacles in the way of those who wanted to return to their homeland and decided to ask for permission to return himself.
 Soon, the police chief of Vyborg received a denunciation of the "vile plot" of Petrichenko, as a result of which, on May 21, 1922, he was arrested and spent several months in prison.